real-links/code-challenge-2024/README.md

 # Real Links Code Challenge

-Thank you for interest in a position with the Engineering team at Real Links!
+Thank you for your interest in a position with the Engineering team at Real Links!

 In this repository, you will find the skeleton of a web application for finding anagrams of a given input.